 Description: This is the second course in the MUS 285-MUS 286 sequence.
 Rehearsal and performance of duos, trios, larger ensemble works for multiple guitars.
-(3 hours) SUNY GEN ED-n/a; NCC GEN ED-FAPA, HUM with an emphasis on improvisatory techniques and skills.
-(3 hours) SUNY GEN ED-n/a; NCC GEN ED-FAPA, HUM Offered: Fall, Spring
+(3 hours) SUNY GEN ED-n/a; NCC GEN ED-FAPA, and skills.
+(3 hours)